 What is cold emailing?

-You might be more familiar with cold calling, where you call someone ‘out of the blue’.
-Cold emailing is less intrusive than cold calling, as the receiver can simply ignore your request.
+You might be more acquainted with the concept of cold calling, where you make unsolicited phone calls to people ‘out of the blue.’
+In comparison, cold emailing is generally considered less intrusive since the recipient has the option to simply ignore your request or message.

-Nonetheless, opinions on cold emailing differ vastly.
-Some see it as a great way to connect with people and to network.
-Others consider cold emailing as rude, or even a form of stalking.
+However, opinions on cold emailing vary significantly.
+Some view it as an effective way to connect with others and expand their network, while others perceive cold emailing as impolite or even akin to stalking.

 Reasons to cold email professors in academia